Skip to main content

 What are post-purchase upsells?

-A post-purchase upsell happens when the customer accepts an additional product immediately after completing the checkout.
-If the upsell offer is accepted, then the order is updated to include the additional product and thereafter considered one order in Shopify.
+A post-purchase upsell happens when the customer adds an additional product after completing the checkout.
+Typically this happens on an upsell page after the checkout.
+If the upsell offer is accepted, then the original order is updated to include the additional product.

 Post-purchase upsells can be a great way to increase Average Order Value (AOV), but they can also cause a lot of data headaches.
 Littledata automatically fixes issues with tracking post-purchase upsells and unifies the data.